zeke-john/codecall/README.md

 | Cost                    | $6.75       | $0.04        |
 | Time                    | ~3-6 min    | ~3-30 sec    |
 | Sensitive data exposure | All records | Summary Only |

+Also an example of how it would work in an multi turn conversation, going back and forth sending messages and maintaining context.

 [Read the full breakdown →](./USECASE.md)